mark-tomlinson-dev/biblio-curious/README.md

 ## Instructions for Use

-1. Open Terminal or your preferred console
+1. Open Terminal or your preferred console.

-2. Make sure you have Ruby installed on your machine
+2. Make sure you have Ruby installed on your machine.

-2. Clone terminal-app repository
+2. Clone the terminal-app repository.

-3. cd into the directory you've cloned
+3. cd into the appropriate directory.

 4. To install the program, enter: